 large shallot or 1/4 small onion, minced (about 1/4 cup)

-diced scallions, parsley, tarragon, or dill, plus extra to garnish
+chopped scallions, fresh parsley, tarragon, or dill, plus more for garnish

 Spatula or long-handled spoon

-Prepare to cook the potatoes: Transfer the potatoes to a medium-sized pot.
-Cover with an inch of water and stir in a teaspoon of salt.
+Prepare to cook the potatoes.
+Transfer the potatoes to a large saucepan.
+Cover the potatoes with an inch of water and stir in the salt.

-Drain and rinse the potatoes: Drain the potatoes and rinse them under cool water.
-Transfer them to a mixing bowl.
+Drain and rinse the potatoes.
+Drain the potatoes and rinse them under cool water.
+Transfer to a large bowl.

-Mix the mayonnaise and mustard with the potatoes: Add the mayonnaise and the mustard to the potatoes.
-Mix well.
+Mix the mayonnaise and mustard with the potatoes.
+Add the mayonnaise and mustard and fold to combine.

-Mix the celery, shallots, scallions or herbs, and eggs into the potatoes: Add the celery, shallots, scallions (or herbs), and eggs (if using) to the bowl with the potatoes.
-Stir until thoroughly combined.
-Taste a bite of the salad; add salt and pepper to season and more of any of the other ingredients to taste.
+Mix in the celery, shallots, scallions or herbs, and eggs.
+Add the celery, shallots, scallions (or herbs), and eggs (if using) and stir until thoroughly combined.
+Taste and season with salt, pepper, or any more of the other ingredients as needed.
 This recipe is a base template; add more or use less of anything to your taste.

-Serve or refrigerate: Serve the salad while still warm, or cover and refrigerate for up to a day before serving.
+Serve or refrigerate.
+Serve the salad while still warm, or cover and refrigerate for up to 1 day before serving.

 Storage: Refrigerate leftovers in an airtight container for up to 5 days.